iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/secure_blockchain_voting.md

 #### Problem of high stake
 To add more nuances: Any electronic voting method, including blockchain, is a disaster in high-stakes elections where a single vote or a few votes can change the outcome of the election.

 Single-winner elections and First-Past-The-Post (FPTP) systems shouldn't be conducted using electronic voting systems or blockchain.
-Direct democracy work better with blockchain because all or most users (e.g. millions of representatives with specialization) participate in decision-making rather than a single or few representatives, where a decision can only be hacked when 51% of the computers are compromised.
+Direct democracy work better with blockchain because all or most users (e.g. millions of representatives with specialization) participate in decision-making rather than a single or few representatives, where a decision can only be hacked when about one-third or 51% of the computers are compromised.
+That's a huge number of computers that would have to be compromised, and that's a very challenging task for hackers to achieve.
+It's a rare event, especially if sufficient security measures are taken, and auditing and testing are conducted.

 ### The Resilience of Blockchain: Why Hacks Are Not the End of the World